FortressOne/fortressone.github.io/index.md

 * Status bar can be enabled and positioned with `setinfo sb n` where n is the number of newlines from the top of your screen.
 * Auto ID can be activated with `setinfo ai 1`.
+* Reading of class config files can be activated with `setinfo ec 1`.
 * You can optionally enable a server-side grenade timer with `setinfo nt 2`.